splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-business-workflows.rst

 Deepu switches to Splunk Log Observer for further troubleshooting
 ====================================================================

 Deepu remembers that version 350.10 of the payment service recently deployed a backwards incompatible change to its API.
-Because Deepu enabled :ref:`Related Content <get-started-relatedcontent>` in Splunk APM, Deepu can click :strong:`Logs for payment service` to switch to Splunk Log Observer to investigate whether the deployment causes the error.
+Because Deepu turned on :ref:`Related Content <get-started-relatedcontent>` in Splunk APM, Deepu can select :strong:`Logs for payment service` to switch to Splunk Log Observer to investigate whether the deployment causes the error.

 ..  image:: /_images/apm/apm-use-cases/WorkflowUseCase_Logs.png
     :width: 99%